sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Discovery
 Client SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes.

-Clients and Resource Servers SHOULD acquire metadata using either the "OpenID Connect Discovery 1.0" [[OpenID.Discovery]] method using the `/.well-known/openid-configuration` location (section 4), or the "OAuth2 Server Metadata" [[RFC8414]] method using the `/.well-known/oauth-authorization-server` location (section 3).
+Clients and Resource Servers SHOULD acquire metadata using either the "OpenID Connect Discovery 1.0" [[OpenID.Discovery]] method using the `/.well-known/openid-configuration` location (section 4), or the "OAuth 2.0 Authorization Server Metadata" [[RFC8414]] method using the `/.well-known/oauth-authorization-server` location (section 3).
 Methods using WebFinger with (partial) personal identifiable information SHOULD NOT be used, to avoid privacy issues such as leaking information to unknown locations.

 Clients and Resource Servers SHOULD cache OpenID Provider metadata once an OpenID Provider has been discovered and used by the Client.
 Clients and Resource Servers SHOULD utilize the HTTP headers provided by the server for caching [[RFC7234]].

-Clients SHOULD support `signed_metadata` as specified in [[RFC8414]] section 2.1.
+Clients SHOULD support `signed_metadata` as specified in [[RFC8414]] Section 2.1.
 In case signed metadata is available, this MUST be used over non-signed metadata and the signature MUST be verified  prior to further utilizing it contents.

-Clients use the public keys made available from the jwks endpoint to validate the signature on tokens.
-The OpenID Connect spec recommends using the HTTP `Cache-Control` Header option and the `max-age` directive to inform Clients how long they can cache the public keys for before returning to the `jwks_uri` location to retrieve replacement keys from the Identity Provider.
+Clients use the public keys made available from the `jwks` endpoint to validate the signature on tokens. [[OpenID.Core]] recommends using the HTTP `Cache-Control` Header option and the `max-age` directive to inform Clients how long they can cache the public keys for before returning to the `jwks_uri` location to retrieve replacement keys from the Identity Provider.

 To rotate keys, the decrypting party can publish new keys at its `jwks_uri` location and remove from the JWK Set those that are being decommissioned.
 The `jwks_uri` SHOULD include a `Cache-Control` header in the response that contains a `max-age` directive, which enables the encrypting party to safely cache the JWK Set and not have to re-retrieve the document for every encryption event.
 The decrypting party SHOULD remove decommissioned keys from the JWK Set referenced by `jwks_uri` but retain them internally for some reasonable period of time, coordinated with the cache duration, to facilitate a smooth transition between keys by allowing the encrypting party some time to obtain the new keys.
 The cache duration SHOULD also be coordinated with the issuance of new signing keys.